TheCrockett/COVID-19-theory-for-treatment/README.md

 # COVID-19-theory-for-treatment

-Disclaimer: I am not a Medical Doctor, Nurse or otherwise involved in providing healthcare to patients.
+*Disclaimer*: I am not a Medical Doctor, Nurse or otherwise involved in providing healthcare to patients.

-Audience: Medical Doctors, Nurses and Health Educators
+*Audience*: Medical Doctors, Nurses and Health Educators

-Intent: To artciulate a potential solution to the COVID-19 crisis around the globe, and applying a vast engineering background to a current problem.
+*Intent*: To artciulate a potential solution to the COVID-19 crisis around the globe, and applying a vast engineering background to a current problem.

 DO NOT UNDER ANY CIRcUMSTANCES TRY THIS AT HOME.
 THIS IS INTEDED TO OFFER AN OUT-OF-THE-BOX PROPOSAL TO THE MEDICAL COMMUNITY FROM THE ENGINEERING COMMUNITY THE ONLY WAY I KNOW HOW.